AWS Global Infrastructure

 In addition, tags can also be used to format and style text, such as headings, links, and images.
 The use of tags helps to organize and structure the content, making it easier for both users and search engines to understand.

-Now, let’s look at Continuous Integration interview questions:
+Now, let’s look at Continuous Integration DevOps interview questions and answer:

 Q1.
 What is meant by Continuous Integration?